wandb/docs/docs/guides/hosting/iam/identity_federation.md

 ---
 displayed_sidebar: default
-title: Manage identity federation with SDK
+title: Use federated identities with SDK
 ---

 Use identity federation to sign in using your organizational credentials through W&B SDK.
 If your W&B organization admin has configured SSO for your organization, then you already use your organizational credentials to sign-in to the W&B app UI.
 In that sense, identity federation is like SSO for W&B SDK, but by using JSON Web Tokens (JWTs) directly.
 You can use identity federation as an alternative to API keys.